-If you want to TRAVEL BETTER, HAVE FUN, SEE MORE and SPEND LESS you need good travel resources.
-This page lists some of the products and services we personally use to plan our vacations, find best travel deals and run this travel blog.
+If you want to get the most of every trip without breaking the bank, you need good travel resources.
+This page lists some of the products and services we personally use to plan our vacations, find the best travel deals, and run this travel blog.

 Booking.com is our first resource when planning a trip and booking hotels and other accommodation.
 They have one of the biggest hotel selections worldwide, very low rates and free cancellation on most bookings.
 It’s my favourite website to search for accommodation because it is extremely easy to use and has lots of searching and filtering options.